Best stairlift brands

 - whether it's worth haggling over the quoted price of an Acorn stairlift

-- comments from Acorn customers about how they found the buying process.
+- comments from Acorn customers about how their experiences of the buying process.

 How we carried out our stairlift customer survey